Frequently asked questions

 What are the qualification requirements for residency candidates?

-Candidates for the Legacy Residency Program must have graduated from an accredited School or College of Pharmacy and are encouraged to be licensed in Oregon prior to starting the program.
+Candidates for the Legacy Residency Program must have graduated from an ACPE accredited School or College of Pharmacy and are encouraged to be licensed in Oregon within 90 days of starting the program.

 Candidates must have completed an ASHP accredited PGY1 residency program.